josemcast/chip8-emulator/README.md

 make run
 ```

-will run the emulator and show the IBM logo on the screen.
+will run the emulator and show the IBM logo on the screen ([raylib](https://github.com/raysan5/raylib) needed).

 **Debug mode**